-After contacting the Dengie Feedline for advice, Bridget swapped Bunny, and all her other horses, onto a fibre-based diet comprising of Dengie Alfa-A Oil and Performance+ Balancer, with added sugar beet and micronised linseed in the winter.
+After contacting the Dengie Feedline for advice, Bridget swapped Bunny, and all her other horses, onto a fibre-based diet comprising of Dengie Alfa-A Oil and a balancer, with added sugar beet and micronised linseed in the winter.
 The change to a fibre-based diet really seemed to suit Bunny.

 “Since switching Bunny to a much more fibre-based diet, she’s far nicer to be around” comments Bridget.
 “Now she will call out when you go out to her, she’s turned out in a mixed herd with no problems and seems genuinely happy to be groomed, tacked up, and ridden.
 Bunny is unshod, and her diet helps keep her hooves keep in tip-top condition too”.